polqf/PQFCustomLoaders/README.md

 self.loader.zoomAmount = 20;
 self.loader.separation = 20;
 ```
+__The only properties that can be changes once the loader is on screen are:__

+* cornerRadius
+* loaderColor
+* loaderAlpha
+* backgroundColor

-__It is very important to change all the properties before showing it (Except for the label ones).__
+But it is __highly recommended__ to change them before showing

 ####4.
 Show it!
 When the loader is initialized, it is going to be added to the subviews of the view that you choose.
 But it is going to be with alpha 0.0 and with no animations activated (so no memory problems ;) ).